Kezia-Cane/bgry-mngt/README.md

 [![Node.js](https://img.shields.io/badge/Node.js-v18.x-green)](https://nodejs.org/en/docs/)
 [![Express](https://img.shields.io/badge/Express-v4.x-orange)](https://expressjs.com/)

-This was originally our college project, first developed as a VB.NET Desktop application.
+This was originally our college project, first developed using VB.NET a Desktop application.
 Now, I’m converting it into a web-based system using the MERN stack to further develop and improve my software development skills.

 A web-based Barangay Management System for efficiently managing residents, officials, certificates, and blotter records.
 Built with React for the frontend and Node.js/Express for the backend, this project streamlines barangay administration with a modern, user-friendly interface.